tjgalvin/wsclean/doc/source/basic_cleaning.rst

 Image dimensions
 ----------------

-The image size is set in pixels with the ``-size`` parameter, which takes a width and an height.
+The image size is set in pixels with the ``-size`` parameter, which takes a width and a height.
 An image is not required to be square shaped.
-It is however highly recommended to use even numbers for width and height: odd image dimensions can result in cleaning artefacts.
-The ``-size`` parameter sets the angular size of the image together with the ``-scale`` parameter, which takes an angle and sets the angular size of a single pixel.
+It is however required to use even numbers for width and height.
+The ``-scale`` parameter takes an angle and sets the angular size of a single pixel.
 The pixel scale currently has to be square shaped.
+Together, the ``-size`` and ``-scale`` parameters set the angular size of the image.

 Threshold and maximum number of iterations
 ------------------------------------------